Motorbike holiday and motorbike tours in Carinthia

 - Pick-up service for bike and biker in case of a breakdown

-- Info corner for motorbike tours
+- Info-folder for motorbike tours

-- Free of charge WIFI
+- free WIFI

 The Regitnig Hotel & Chalets is a certified member of Alpine Motorbike Hotels.